redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 *Bugs:*

-* Fixed a bug that caused installations to crash on older, unsecure versions of PHP.
+* Fixed a bug that caused installations to crash on older, insecure versions of PHP.

 = 3.0.21 (11 January 2017) =